Double-barrelled name: Traditions on Iberian Peninsula

-One historic early aviator, Alberto Santos-Dumont, is known to have not only often used an equals sign (=) between his two surnames in place of a hyphen, but also seems to have preferred that practice, to display equal respect for his father's French ethnicity and the Brazilian nationality of his mother.
+One historic early aviator, Alberto Santos-Dumont, is known to have not only often used an equal sign (=) between his two surnames in place of a hyphen but also seems to have preferred that practice, to display equal respect for his father's French ethnicity and the Brazilian nationality of his mother.

-Continental Germanic tradition
+Germanic tradition

 In Germany, a double surname (Doppelname) is generally joined with a single hyphen.
 Other types of double surnames are not accepted by German name law.
-However, exceptions are made for immigrants and for marriages where the double surname already was the official name of one partner before marriage.
+However, exceptions are made for immigrants and for marriages where the double surname was already the official name of one partner before marriage.
 A 1993 law forbids surnames with more than two components.
-Prior to this, it was permitted for adults (e.g., Simone Greiner-Petter-Memm and formerly Elisabeth Noelle-Neumann-Maier-Leibniz) but their children would not inherit the name.
+Prior to this, it was permitted for adults (e.g., Simone Greiner-Petter-Memm and formerly Elisabeth Noelle-Neumann-Maier-Leibniz), but their children would not inherit the name.
 The 1993 ban was upheld by the Constitutional Court in 2009.
-The crew members of the famous First World War light cruiser SMS Emden were allowed to add the name Emden with a hyphen to their surname as a special honour after World War I. There is the possibility that one partner can combine both names by a hyphen.
+The crew members of the World War I light cruiser SMS Emden were allowed to add the name Emden with a hyphen to their surname as a special honour after the war.
+There is the possibility that one partner can combine both names with a hyphen.
 Thus, one of them then bears a double name (Doppelname).
-(Herr Schmidt and Frau Meyer-Schmidt (or Frau Schmidt-Meyer); the children have to be called Schmidt).
+(Herr Schmidt and Frau Meyer-Schmidt (or Frau Schmidt-Meyer); if there are children, the family has to decide for one family name for all of the children (Meyer or Schmidt)).
 Only one partner can take this option, making it impossible for both partners to have Doppelnamen (thus, there would be no Herr Meyer-Schmidt and Frau Meyer-Schmidt).
-Until the late twentieth century it was only possible for a woman to add her maiden name onto that of her husband’s, not the other way round, therefore Ms. Schmidt would become Mrs. Meyer-Schmidt.
+Until the late twentieth century, it was only possible for a woman to add her maiden name onto that of her husband, not the other way round, therefore Ms. Schmidt would become Mrs. Meyer-Schmidt.
 This tradition has continued for the most part.